 The credit facility consists of a \$60,000 revolving credit facility and a \$17,143 term loan.
 The amount of the term loan represents the amount outstanding under the Company's existing term loan at closing.
 The revolving credit facility may be increased by up to an additional \$25,000 at the Company's option if lenders are willing to provide such increased commitments, subject to certain conditions.
 Up to \$20,000 of the revolving credit facility may be borrowed in Canadian dollars, Euros and Pounds Sterling.
 The Company is the sole borrower under the credit facility.
-The obligations under the credit facility are guaranteed by certain of the Company's direct and indirect wholly owned domestic subsidiaries and are secured by a pledge of all of the Company's and such subsidiary guarantors' assets, other than the equity interests of certain subsidiaries and assets held in non-core subsidiaries (as defined in the agreement).
-Immediately following the closing, and at September 30, 2015, there were no amounts outstanding under the revolving credit facility and \$15,714 outstanding under the term loan.
+The obligations under the credit facility are guaranteed by certain of the Company's direct and indirect wholly owned domestic subsidiaries and are secured by a pledge of all of the Company's and such subsidiary guarantors' assets, other than the equity interests of certain subsidiaries and assets held in noncore subsidiaries (as defined in the agreement).
+At March 31, 2016, there were no amounts outstanding under the revolving credit facility and \$12,857 outstanding under the term loan.
+At December 31, 2015, there was \$11,300 outstanding under the revolving credit facility and \$14,285 outstanding under the term loan.

 The interest rate for borrowings under the credit facility is based on, at the Company's option, either (1) a base rate equal to a margin of 0.50% or 0.25%, depending on the Company's ratio of Total Funded Debt to EBITDA (each as defined in the agreement), over the highest of (a) the federal funds effective rate, plus 0.50%, (b) Bank of America's prime rate and (c) a rate based on the London interbank deposit rate ("LIBOR") plus 1.50%, or (2) the one-, two- three- or six-month LIBOR plus a margin of 2.00% or 1.75%, depending on the Company's ratio of Total Funded Debt to EBITDA.
 A commitment fee of 0.375% is payable quarterly on the undrawn portion of the revolving credit facility.
-At September 30, 2015, the interest rate for borrowings under the revolving credit facility was 3.50% and interest rate for borrowings under the term loan was 2.08%.
+At March 31, 2016, the interest rate for borrowings under the revolving credit facility was 4.00% and interest rate for borrowings under the term loan was 2.63%.
 Interest on the term loan has been swapped into a fixed rate of 3.72%.

 The revolving credit facility does not require amortization of principal.
 The term loan requires quarterly principal payments of \$1,429, with the balance due at maturity.
-All borrowings may be paid before maturity in whole or in part at the
+All borrowings may be paid before maturity in whole or in part at the Company's option without penalty or premium, other than reimbursement of any breakage and deployment costs in the case of LIBOR borrowings.